Universal Volcano Bay

-I’ve just spent two days at Universal Orlando’s newest theme park, Volcano Bay.
+I wrote this post after the May 2017 grand opening of Universal Orlando’s newest theme park, Volcano Bay.
 The first day was set aside for media, and I was able to go on all of the rides and slides that I wanted to.
 The second day was opening day, and I was there when the first visitors arrived.
-There were a few glitches both days as bugs were being worked out, but that’s to be expected at any new park opening.
-I loved the park, and can’t wait to return with my kids at the end of August.
+I’ve since returned three times, in August 2017, May 2018 and August 2018, and I’ve kept this post updated with everything that’s changed.
+If you notice anything that doesn’t seem to be up-to-date, please let me know!

 Volcano Bay is a water theme park based around the legend of the Waturi people, and it surrounds (literally and figuratively) the Krakatau Volcano.
 If you walk around the park counterclockwise from the entrance, you’ll immediately see the volcano with Waturi Beach and its wave pool in front of you.
 The volcano itself holds three trap door slides that drop you very quickly down to the pool/beach.
 The Kala and Tai Nui Serpentine Body slides are visible on the left and twist and turn to the bottom.
 The blue slide twists a little more than the green slide.
 The Ko’okiri Body Plunge is visible is right in the middle of the volcano and basically drops you 125 feet straight down through the waterfall.
 Well, it looks straight, but it’s actually at a 70-degree angle.

-As you continue around the park you reach the Runamukka Reef and Tot Tiki Reef kid play areas and then the Honu ika Moana multi-person slides (each raft holds 4-5 people depending on weight).
+As you continue around the park at Universal Volcano Bay, you reach the Runamukka Reef and Tot Tiki Reef kid play areas and then the Honu ika Moana multi-person slides (each raft holds 4-5 people depending on weight).
 Don’t worry about carrying your raft up the stairs – there’s a conveyer belt that takes the rafts to the top.

 Just past the slides is the entrance to the Kopiko Wai Winding River – basically a lazy river – and then the Krakatau Aqua Coaster, a four-person canoe ride that feels more like a roller coaster than any water park ride I’ve experienced before.

-I tried to sample at least one of two of the slides/rides in each area of the park.
+I tried to sample at least one of two of the slides/rides in each area of Universal Volcano Bay.
 My absolute favorite ride was the Aqua Coaster.
 I went several times and it never got old.
 My favorite slide was the Honu half of Honu ika Moana, which sends you up two massive walls and is nicely scary.
 I did the Tai Nui trap door slide from the volcano and am glad that I did it, but trap door slides really aren’t my thing – I prefer longer raft-style rides than ones that shoot you down to the bottom in 7 to 15 seconds.
 And I love the TeAwa Fearless River.
 So fun to just float around without a tube.

 There are five restaurants and a bar throughout the park, as well as many smaller food and drink stands.
 The food, at least everything that I tried, was excellent.
 That’s true in Universal Orlando’s other parks as well.
 I loved the jerk shrimp mac n’ cheese at Whakawaiwai Eats.
 The Waturi Fusion ice cream at the end of the day was enjoyable as well, although I had to eat it quickly before it melted – probably my fault for taking photos of it first.
 But Instagram…